-- 13. The terms of reference of the aforesaid committees have been formed, documented and advised to the committee for compliance. - 14.
-The frequency of meetings of the committee were as following:

-- 15. The board has appointed head of internal who is suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the company.
+- iii.
+Mr. Adeel Shahid Tata - - 13.
+The terms of reference of the aforesaid committees have been formed, documented and advised to the committee for compliance. - 14.
+The frequency of meetings of the committee were as following: - a.
+Audit Committee Quarterly - b.
+HR and Remuneration Committee Quarterly - 15.
+The board has appointed head of internal who is suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the company.
 Once, the internal audit manual is finalized, Company will outsource its internal audit function to a professional firm. - 16.
 The statutory auditors of the Company have confirmed that they have been given a satisfactory rating under the quality control review program of the ICAP and registered with Audit Oversight Board of Pakistan, that they or any of the partners of the firm, their spouses and minor children do not hold shares of the Company and that the firm and all its partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by ICAP. - 17.
 The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these regulations or any other regulatory listing regulations and the auditors have confirmed that they have observed IFAC guidelines in this regard. - 18.
 We confirm that all other requirements of the Regulations have been complied with.